Meredith's Husband | SEO for People Who Don't Like SEO

 Yes, they are.

-Meredith's husband:
+Meredith's husband

 But before I made this decision I was not as quick as you, evidently, to come to this conclusion Story of my life.
 But I took that information and I thought about, well, what else has been happening.
 And I thought about well, what else has been happening and I didn't do this on purpose, but I just happened to remember that a week or two ago, probably more than that, a few weeks ago, google announced that Google Podcasts the platform is ending.
 They're stopping it completely Is it a big.